o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/rm-security.md

 ---
-description: ' Configure permissions for &cloud; in your &ALYlong; project and learn about the Resource Manager security system in depth. '
+description: ' Configure permissions for Cloud Canvas in your Amazon Lumberyard project and learn about the Resource Manager security system in depth. '
 title: Understanding the Resource Manager Security System
 ---